SAP-samples/ui5-typescript-walkthrough/steps/05/README.md

 First of all, we need a conroller for our app view that defines how the view should react to user inputs, such as a button press event.

 We create the folder `webapp/controller` and a new file `App.controller.ts` inside.
 We define the app controller in its own file by extending the OpenUI5-provided `sap/ui/core/mvc/Controller`.
-In the beginning, it holds only a single function called `onShowHello` that shows an alert.
+In the beginning, it holds only a single function called `onShowHello` that shows an alert with the static text "Hello World".

 ```ts